 In the height of lockdown, the University of Surrey posted a video from staff to say thank you, reinforcing its message of being a caring campus community.

 Even though you could save on production costs, be prepared to put some money behind paid advertising.
 You need to make sure your content is reaching all the right people, which will involve ad spend.

-Remember, your Hero content needs to work alongside your more regular Help and Hub content – no matter how good your Hero piece is, make sure there’s plenty of bitesize, targeted content out there for your potential customers once you’ve got their attention.
+Remember, your Hero content needs to work alongside your more regular Hub and Help content – no matter how good your Hero piece is, make sure there’s plenty of bitesize, targeted content out there for your potential customers once you’ve got their attention.

-Need some help creating your Hero content?
+Need some help creating content?
 We’ll don our cape and help you create marvel-lous content that will get you noticed: firstname.lastname@example.org

 Hi, thanks for checking us out!

 What are you looking for today?

 ❯ Find out more about what we do.

 If you have a question not covered here, give us a shout.

 Sign up to our regular newsletter and stay up-to-date with the latest creative, marketing, brand and communications insights.